What is the Ireland and Scotland DNA ethnicity on Ancestry? You’ve come to the right place to learn more about this fascinating DNA region.

 Important to note is that sometimes our ethnicity regions can come to us in surprising and unexpected ways.
 For example, you may know that most of your recent ancestors were born in Mexico or England.

 If you do a little family tree research,however, you may discover that some of you your Mexican or English ancestors had roots in Scotland or Ireland.
+If you haven’t yet started building a tree, you should!

 Can I trace my Ireland and Scotland DNA?